beesness/game/README.md

 You can use new bees immediately, there's no need to wait for the next round.

 > For example: you have 2 workers, 1 drone and 1 queen.
-In Phase 1 a) You could use your queen to buy an extra drone at half price. b) Then use your 2 workers to pick 2 flowers (1 flower each) and use your drones to steal up to 6 honey from other beesnesses.
+You could use your queen to buy an extra drone at half price.
+Then use your 2 workers to pick 2 flowers (1 flower each) and steal up to 6 honey from other beesnesses with your drones.

 ## Phase 2 - **End of the round**

 ### When all players have executed their *beesness plans*, the bank opens the **stalk exchange** and you have 1 minute to trade your flowers for honey (a).
-Then you **replant the garden** (b) and move to the next round (c).
+Then you will **replant the garden** (b) and move to the next round (c).

 #### (a) **Trade flowers on the stalk exchange!**